 - a.
 SOQs will be accepted by the Procuring Authorities at the SOQ Submission Location during the hours of 9:00 a.m. to 4:00 p.m., Denver, Colorado time, on any Business Day, up to and including the date and time established in the Procurement Schedule as the SOQ Deadline. - b.
+The Procuring Authorities will not unseal the SOQs prior to the SOQ Deadline. - b.
 In any event, SOQs shall be submitted to the Procuring Authorities at the SOQ Submission Location no later than the SOQ Deadline.
-Any SOQs received after the SOQ Deadline should be accompanied by a written explanation as to the reason for such delay and nevertheless will (unless the Procuring Authorities waive such delay in their discretion and in accordance with applicable law) be rejected and returned unopened to the relevant Proposer. - 6.1.3.
-Confirmation of, and Responsibility for, Delivery - Acknowledgment of receipt of SOQs will be evidenced by the issuance of a physical receipt by the Procuring Authorities' Contact Person or his or her designee. - b.
+Any SOQs received after the SOQ Deadline should be accompanied by a separate envelope containing a written explanation as to the reason for such delay and nevertheless.
+Notwithstanding such written explanation, such submission will (unless the Procuring Authorities waive such delay in their discretion and in accordance with applicable law) be rejected and returned unopened, other than with respect to the written explanation, to the relevant Proposer. - 6.1.3.
+Confirmation of, and Responsibility for, Delivery - a.
+Acknowledgment of receipt of SOQs will be evidenced by the issuance of a physical receipt by the Procuring Authorities' Contact Person or his or her designee. - b.
 Notwithstanding the provision by the Procuring Authorities of such a receipt, Proposer is solely responsible for ensuring that the Procuring Authorities receive such Proposer's SOQ by the SOQ Deadline at the SOQ Submission Location.
+Postmarking prior to the SOQ Deadline will not of itself evidence compliance by a Proposer with Section 6.1.2.c of this Part B. Such compliance shall only be evidenced by the issuance by the Procuring Authorities of a written receipt of a Proposal.
 The Procuring Authorities shall not be responsible for any delays in delivery, regardless of the cause.